wnk4242/wnk4242.github.io/_pages/about.md

 My expertise encompasses a broad spectrum of statistical and methodological tools, including Monte Carlo simulations, Bayesian analysis, and advanced meta-analytic methods.
 With over a decade of experience in statistical programming using R, I am passionate about educating the public in R programming for the greater good.
 You can view my video tutorial to see a glimpse of my teaching approach in R, [available here](https://www.youtube.com/watch?v=2wbXTFvaRnM&t=764s).

 # Interests
-- Replicability: evaluation, design, and assessment
+- Replicability: design and assessment of replications
 - Meta-analysis: meta-analysis of proportions, Bayesian meta-analysis
 - Bayesian statistics: Bayesian hypothesis testing